flother/data-acq-viz/2018/chart-gazing.md

 layout: 2018
 ---

-Below are links to the stuff we look at while chart gazing.
+Below are links to the visualisations we will look at while chart gazing.
+Some are good, some are bad.
 We might not get to look at them all, it depends on how much talking about each we do.

 - [A library of colours](https://medium.com/@blprnt/a-library-of-colors-5953577a26c0)
   Jer Thorp